 "The Media Management degree program offers many opportunities for practically-oriented projects.
 The blend of design, business and technically-related knowledge coupled with invaluable experience in the field means the course provides graduates with a unique area of expertise.
 This interdisciplinary degree program helps foster individual strengths; I can link my enthusiasm for digital experiences with a creative, international profession."- Farah Heyn

 UX-Design and Konzeption at NUISOL · Agentur für digitale Aha-Erlebnisse, Frankfurt und Porto

-"Media Management offers the perfect mix of media business, media engineering and media design.
-Broad knowledge can be gained and later used for making well considered decisions."- Stefan Schreiber
+"Media Management offers the perfect mix of the media business, media engineering and media design.
+Broad knowledge can be gained and later used for making well-considered decisions."- Stefan Schreiber

 IT-Consultant for Mobility & Digitalization at CSC Deutschland

 The Medialab is a Media Management (B.Sc.) and Media & Design Management (M.A.) facility.
 New technologies are developed and tested in the Medialab, and students are provided with support for implementing their projects.